JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/compose-multiplatform-create-first-app.md

 To complete this tutorial, you'll need IntelliJ IDEA or Android Studio and the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform).
 To build and run iOS apps, you'll also need a macOS machine with Xcode installed (an Apple requirement).

-No previous experience with Compose Multiplatform, Android, or iOS is required, although we do recommend that you familiarize yourself with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html) before starting.
+No previous experience with Compose Multiplatform is required, although we do recommend that you familiarize yourself with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html) before starting.

 ## Create a project